 Gibbs, Bright & Co was established in Bristol in 1818, when George Gibbs and his son (also called George) began an association with Robert Bright.

 The Gibbs family made its first fortune in the late 1700s as Bristol wool merchants - trading cloth to Spain and importing fruit and wine.
 The Gibbs established a monopoly on the import of guano from Peru for fertiliser and this success lead to the establishment of a merchant bank called Anthony Gibbs & Sons.
-The Brights owned sugar-producing estates in the Jamaica and hence the connection between the two families was established through their West Indies trading activities.
+The Brights owned sugar-producing estates in the Jamaica and a connection between the two families was established through their West Indies trading activities.

-The bankruptcy of Thomas Cram with a partial complete iron-sailing vessel on the stocks, provided the company with the opportunity to add to their fleet.
+The bankruptcy of Thomas Cram with a partially complete iron-sailing vessel on the stocks, provided the company with the opportunity to add to their fleet.
 The Port of Liverpool Shipping Register was notified of the ownership of the ROYAL CHARTER by Tyndall Bright, Acting Secretary, on 28 April 1855.

-This cargo book, conserved by the National Museums and Galleries on Merseyside (Merseyside Maritime Museum), includes references to cargos consignments for vessels such as the ELECTRIC, METEOR, KING OF ALGERIA, HILTON, EAGLE, ROYAL CHARTER and GREAT BRITAIN.
+This cargo book, conserved by the National Museums and Galleries on Merseyside (Merseyside Maritime Museum), includes references to cargo consignments for vessels such as the ELECTRIC, METEOR, KING OF ALGERIA, HILTON, EAGLE, ROYAL CHARTER and GREAT BRITAIN.

 Notice that the columns adding up the amounts are divided into three for the old imperial monetary system of pounds, shillings and pence.
 Try totalling up at one of the pages.
 Did the accounting clerk get his sums right?
 Don't forget that under the old monetary system there were 12 pence in every shilling and 20 shillings in every pound.

 Visit one of the Gibbs, Bright & Co's surviving vessels: